-- > Please use the Foundation's form for the report (it is available on our website or can be requested from awards@damonrunyon.org). - > Up to \$130,000 may be used for the Investigator's stipend and/or fringe benefits annually. - > No part of this award may be used for institutional overhead. - > Any balance carried forward from the previous year should be denoted on the form where indicated. - > To report funds covering stipend and/or fringe benefits for anyone other than the Investigator, please provide their names and position titles in the breakdown section or as an attachment. - > Itemize supplies by category (please attach additional pages, if necessary). - > Identify each item of equipment with an acquisition cost of more than \$1,500 by name, date of purchase and price. - > If patient costs are requested, include under 'Other Costs'. - > For travel, please provide the following details: - o name and position title of attendee, if other than Investigator - o name and location of scientific meeting or conference attended - o dates of meeting/conference - o use of funds- restricted to registration fee, lodging, meals, transportation (if by train or plane, must be coach class ticket only).
+- Please use the Foundation's form for the report (it is available on our website or can be requested from awards@damonrunyon.org). - > Up to \$130,000 may be used for the Investigator's stipend and/or fringe benefits annually. - > No part of this award may be used for institutional overhead. - > Any balance carried forward from the previous year should be denoted on the form where indicated. - > To report funds covering stipend and/or fringe benefits for anyone other than the Investigator, please provide their names and position titles in the breakdown section or as an attachment. - > Itemize supplies by category (please attach additional pages, if necessary). - Identify each item of equipment with an acquisition cost of more than \$1,500 by name, date of purchase and price.
+Please Note: Equipment purchased with Damon Runyon funds becomes the property of the Damon Runyon Awardee, not the Institution or Damon Runyon. - > If patient costs are requested, include under 'Other Costs'. - > For travel, please provide the following details: - o name and position title of attendee, if other than Investigator - o name and location of scientific meeting or conference attended - dates of meeting/conference - use of funds- restricted to registration fee, lodging, meals, transportation (if by train or plane, must be coach class ticket only).